tiy-durham-fe-2015/curriculum/lectures/week5/2-tuesday-5.md

 Items should be numbered, and when reordering, you should update item numbers to reflect their new position(s).
 (You can't just use ols to do this!)

+Once you've done that, try to make a slide where you can reorder items.

+Once you've done that, take a crack at yesterday's hard mode so that you have something that almost feels like a working powerpoint builder!

+Don't kill yourself on this.
+Push yourself.
+Work hard.
+Play with it.

+See how you can make it as slick as possible.
+But get to bed at a decent hour!